grave full of years

 were once employed:

-and semi-circular panels in spandrels
+and semi-circular spandrels

 rise up into an arch.